bradreeder/CV/PORTFOLIO.md

 ---

+## Client Workshops

+I have experience facilitating and delivering a 4 month web development programme for Founders & Coders.
+As a part of this, I have gained a lot of experience designing, user testing, and iteratively improving workshops:

+* [**Intro to Node**](https://github.com/foundersandcoders/Node-Intro-Workshop) -- Currently used as the introductory workshop to node.js at the Founders & Coders bootcamp.

+* [**Node Shell**](https://github.com/foundersandcoders/Node-Shell-Workshop) -- An introductory workshop to node.js and shell scripting, culminating in building a small command-line tool.

+* [**UX Design & Agile Methodologies**](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12) -- Co-designed weeks 10-12 of the Founders & Coders bootcamp.
+Students take their own final project ideas through the UX Design process of user research, rapid prototyping, and usability testing and then build them following the Scrum methodology.

+* [**Design Sprints**](https://docs.google.com/presentation/d/1GdD6KVaRyf1VuzzSS0-LUoNITjtjr38hhbn2YeF2NO4/edit) -- Facilitated hackathons and design sprints using slidedecks such as this.

+* [**Design Thinking**](https://docs.google.com/presentation/d/1pXw-1476S-CM776Kh3TAlHqUmA79AS3XezpHm9BECWY/edit#slide=id.gc6f73a04f_0_0) -- Trained Anna Freud staff and young people in the design thinking methodology of inspiration, ideation, and implementation.

 ## Personal Projects

 ### Professional Portfolio ([Website](https://bradreeder.github.io/) | [Source Code](https://github.com/bradreeder/bradreeder.github.io))

-My personal website hosting my User Experience portfolio.
+My User Experience portfolio.
 The website was built as a single-page application using react.js and is accessible and responsive across browsers and devices.

 **Tech Stack:** HTML5, CSS3, SASS, Javascript (ES6), React.js, Webpack, Github Pages